Founder

 Synthure | Care Clarity AI

-Founder & ML Engineer · New York, NY · Jul 2023 – Jul 2025
+Founder & ML Engineer · New York, NY · Jul 2023 to Jul 2025

 Looking back, the most important thing I learned at Synthure wasn’t technical, it was about the hidden cost of building for a domain you don’t fully control.
 Healthcare moves slowly for reasons that have nothing to do with technology: procurement cycles, compliance reviews, trust-building with clinical staff.
 We built a genuinely good system faster than the market could adopt it, and that gap between product readiness and organizational readiness is something I didn’t fully appreciate until I lived it.
 I also learned that production ML in healthcare demands a different kind of rigor than research ML.
 Calibration isn’t a nice-to-have when a miscalibrated confidence score could influence a clinical decision.
 Drift monitoring isn’t optional when payer policies update quarterly.
 These experiences permanently changed how I think about what it means to build responsibly.